 1. Find the right legal malpractice insurance provider

 Most professional liability insurance providers are jurisdiction-specific.
-You need to find the legal malpractice insurer authorized to provide coverage in your state or province.
+You need to find the legal malpractice insurer authorized to provide coverage against claims in your state or province.

-For lawyers in Canada, this is an easy task—each province has their own specific legal malpractice insurer.
+This is an easy task for lawyers in Canada—each province has its specific legal malpractice insurer.
 For example, Ontario lawyers are required to purchase legal malpractice insurance from LAWPRO, and British Columbian lawyers purchase from the compulsory Lawyers Insurance Fund.

 For example, the New York State Bar Association (NYSBA) has a member benefit program with USI Affinity, offering a discount to the Bar’s members.
 There’s also the American Immigration Lawyers Association’s Lawyers Malpractice Insurance Program, offered solely to their members.

 Tip: Professional liability insurers may have relationships with tools you already use.
-The largest direct writer of lawyers’ malpractice insurance, ALPS, offers a discounted Clio-subscription for law firms that purchase their coverage.
-Be sure to look through each source to see which programs may apply to your firm.
+The largest direct writer of lawyers’ malpractice insurance, ALPS, offers a discount on subscriptions to Clio Manage, Clio Grow, or the Clio Suite for law firms that purchase their coverage.
+Be sure to look through each resource to see which programs may apply to your law firm.

 2. Choose carefully when applying for legal malpractice insurance

 When applying for malpractice insurance, do not submit applications indiscriminately.
-In order to obtain a quote, many insurers request detailed applications from lawyers.
-These applications may be made a warranty or a representation to the insurance policy contract.
+To obtain a quote, many insurers request detailed applications from lawyers.
+These applications may be made a warranty or a representation of the insurance policy contract.

 Hastily submit an incomplete application, and you could end up with higher rates.
-Or, certain activities may be excluded from future coverage.
+Certain activities may also be excluded from future coverage.

 In short, it is wise to investigate insurers thoroughly and submit applications or requests for quotes only to your top contenders.